What Does the JBS Cyberattack Mean for Businesses in Columbia, MD

 This tells you that you can’t afford to be lax about the security of your systems, as the attacks can be devastating for your business.
 For many small and medium enterprises, the amount hackers demand in ransom is one they can’t afford to pay up and still survive.
 They also may not have the capacity to recover from the devastation.

-It also helps to note that the cost of a ransomware attack is more than the immediate losses.
+It also helps to note that the cost of a ransomware attack on a Columbia business is more than the immediate losses.
 It can lock down the entire business by disrupting its functionality.
 Your customers who rely on your business to meet their needs may not be patient enough to wait.
 Some of them will look for a new provider immediately.
 Once this happens, you may lose them altogether.
 Others may lack confidence in your business, fearing that their details will become compromised.

 How Can You Protect Your Business?